 Daniel S. Holt, U.S. Senate Historical Office

 Lee Ann Potter, Director, Educational Outreach, Library of Congress

 Michael Reis, Senior Vice President, History Associates, Inc.

 Marc Rothenberg, Research Associate, Smithsonian Institution Archives

-*Gwen Sinclair, Government Documents Librarian, University of Hawai'i, Mānoa Library
+Gwen Sinclair, Government Documents Librarian, University of Hawai'i at Mānoa Library

 Zachary Wilske, Past PresIdent, SHFG